 2D CAD Drawing, In today’s era of tech advancements, digital sciences have impacted every aspect of our lives in one way or another.
 Technology has transformed our lives to the point that we would be lost without the amazingly useful resources that we have at our fingertips.
 Right from stocking up on groceries to navigating with Google, we use gadgets to help us with the most trivial tasks.
 Everything has become simpler, quicker and more accurate; and the spectacular advancements in the tech space make it difficult for us to imagine doing our work in the absence of these tools.
 The construction industry, too, has undergone a massive shift in imbibing cutting edge technology resulting in faster delivery time, accuracy and ease of building.

-In a world where technology, seemingly, rules our lives, there are still some architectural firms that work the traditional way, relying on 2D CAD drawing, construction detailing and tracking execution for their projects.
+In a world where technology, seemingly, rules our lives, there are still some architectural firms that work the traditional way, relying on the 2D CAD drawing, construction detailing and tracking execution for their projects.
 With the ready availability of software like 2D AutoCAD, Autodesk Revit and so on, architects need just a matter of minutes to add details to the plans.
 Why, then, would these firms opt for 2D CAD drafting, or even in some rare cases 2D manual drafting?
 Perhaps 2D CAD Drafting still offers a few functionalities that add value to the stakeholders in the construction industry.

 To begin with, 2D drawings are simple, concise and do not offer an overload of information.
 Each drawing contains just the right amount of information that is appropriate for that particular section of the site, avoiding miscommunication and making details easier to process.